The Corporate Immigration Review: Ghana

 An individual who is not a citizen of Ghana is resident for tax purposes in any particular year if he or she resides in Ghana for a period exceeding 183 days in a 12-month period that commences or ends during the year of assessment.38

 Non-residents are liable for tax on income earned or derived in Ghana.
 They are not liable for tax on income brought into Ghana or received from a source outside Ghana.
 Tax relief is available where Ghana has a tax treaty with the applicable country.39

 iii Rights and duties of sponsored employees

 The sponsored employee has a right to work and reside in Ghana, freely going about lawful activity.
-They are also guaranteed the fundamental freedoms in the Ghanaian Constitution.46 As with many countries, foreign nationals working in Ghana are also accorded certain rights and privileges enjoyed by Ghanaian47 workers, including all rights to redress available to Ghanaians.
-Specifically, the rights and duties of an employee provided in our Labour Act are applicable to sponsored employees working in Ghana.48 These include the right to work under satisfactory, safe and healthy conditions, to receive equal pay for equal work without discrimination of any kind and to receive information relevant to the work undertaken.49
+They are also guaranteed the fundamental freedoms in the Constitution.40 As with many countries, foreign nationals working in Ghana are also accorded certain rights and privileges enjoyed by Ghanaian41 workers, including all rights to redress available to Ghanaians.
+Specifically, the rights and duties of an employee provided in our Labour Act are applicable to sponsored employees working in Ghana.42 These include the right to work under satisfactory, safe and healthy conditions, to receive equal pay for equal work without discrimination of any kind and to receive information relevant to the work undertaken.43

-- an obligation to notify the Director of Immigration within seven days of commencement of employment or cessation of employment;52 and
+- an obligation to notify the Director of Immigration within seven days of commencement of employment or cessation of employment;46 and

 - an obligation to submit an annual return, not later than 14 January in each year, to the issuing authority with a copy to the Director of Immigration, giving names and addresses of all foreign employees in their employment as at 1 January.

-Other particulars that may be prescribed will also have to be provided.53
+Other particulars that may be prescribed will also have to be provided.47

 The Labour Act of Ghana further imposes general duties on workers, including the following: